eeshvardasikcm/eeshvardasikcm/README.md

 AyurProject will be able to guide users into becoming able to manage their own projects, and even their own life, using Ayurveda as a foundation.

+## The identity of Eeshvar Das

+I was given the name Eeshvar Das by Srila Bhakti Vicar Bishnu Maharaj of the International Krishna Chaitanya Mission.
+When I use the name "eeshvardasikcm", ikcm is only used for identifying purposes.

+I am not
+officially affiliated with any administrative responsibilities of the International Krishna Chaitanya Mission.

+I am a lifelong willing servant to the International Krishna Chaitanya Mission (IKCM).
+It is my service to the International Krishna Chaitanya Mission that defines who I am.

+There has been consisten confusion about my identity over recent years, including the innapropriate misuse of my given name "Erik Douglas Ward".
+I have taken several steps to increase the accuracy of Google search optimization to protect myself from previous misuses of my identity.

+I have secured several web domains, obtained business licensing paperwork, and secured my "eeshvardasikcm" name on the major social media platforms.

+In no way at all are my actions or words to be interpreted as official representations of the International Krishna Chaitabya Mission.

 ## New with eeshvardasikcm Github

 Ubuntu is going to be necessary to install on my local pc for